Skip to main content

 When Claude Code's output is not quite right, speak your feedback.
 Iteration cycles become faster when you can explain adjustments verbally.

-Claude Code runs in terminals, VS Code, JetBrains IDEs, web interfaces, and even Slack.
-Your voice input should work in all these places too.
+Claude Code workflows can span terminals, editors, browsers, and team chat.
+Your voice input should work in those places too.

 Vibe Typer operates system-wide.
-The same shortcut that works in your terminal also works in VS Code, your browser, Slack, and any other application.
-This consistency means you never have to think about which dictation tool to use in which context.
+The same shortcut that works in your terminal also works in VS Code, your browser, Slack, and many other applications.
+This consistency means you spend less time thinking about which dictation tool to use in which context.

 One voice solution for your entire development workflow.
 That is the goal.